britecharts/britecharts/CONTRIBUTING.md

 2- Clone repository with `git clone https://github.com/<your handle>/britecharts.git`

-3- Navigate to the repository folder and install dependencies with: `npm install`
+3- Navigate to the repository folder and install dependencies with: `npm install` (we are using node 6.9.x at the moment)

 ### Creating feature branches